How to correct a voided check that was cashed or voided in error

-Re-create the check by creating a bill and clicking the assign check number.
+Re-create the check by creating a bill (same as the original bill) and clicking the assign check number.
 Use the same check number as the one you voided but add a letter to the end of the check number.

 If the voided check is in a closed month:

 You will need to contact support for assistance.
 We will be happy to discuss this with you and determine if the original check needs to have the void removed (and how to do that) or if there is another option.